azure logo

 numberOfProbes Integer

 The number of failed probe attempts after which the backend endpoint is removed from rotation.
-The default value is 2.
+Default to 2.
 NumberOfProbes multiplied by intervalInSeconds value must be greater or equal to 10.Endpoints are returned to rotation when at least one probe is successful.

 probeThreshold Integer